 Blurred vision or fluctuating eyesight clarity is often one of the first noticeable signs that diabetes has begun to affect your eyes.
 Sometimes, fluid leaking into the eye causes the lens to swell and change shape.
 This, in turn, makes it difficult for the eyes to focus, resulting in fuzzy vision.
 Such symptoms can indicate that an eye disease is developing, or may simply be due to imbalanced blood sugar levels which can be rectified by getting your blood sugar back to healthy levels.

-If you start to notice blurry vision, make an appointment with Dr. Judd as soon as possible.
+If you start to notice blurry vision, make an appointment with Dr. Matt Judd as soon as possible.

 The 3 Ways Diabetes Impacts Vision